ont-app/vocabulary/README.md

 [ont-app/jena](https://github.com/ont-app/igraph-jena#resource-types) provide
 examples of this.

+##### voc/most-specific-resource-context

+This function takes some parent context as an argument (typically
+::voc/resource-context) and descends the ancestry tree to find its leaf.
+If there is an ambiguity in the tree, the function method `voc/preferred-child-resource-context` will be called, which defaults to throwing an error.

+This is used to set the value of (@voc/config
+::inferred-operative-resource-context) in the event that (@voc/config
+::operative-resource-context) is not set.

 #### Handling ambiguous contexts

 By default, the system will attempt to infer the most specific